Healthy Homes evaluation research: privacy notice

 4. With whom we will be sharing the data

-Anonymised data gathered using the questionnaire will be shared with DWP, DHSC and used by MHCLG to answer additional/future policy related questions.
+Anonymised data gathered using the questionnaire will be shared with Department for Work and Pensions (DWP), Department of Health and Social Care (DHSC) and used by MHCLG to answer additional/future policy related questions.
+The data will be shared at aggregate level and no individuals will be identified.

 5. For how long we will keep the personal data, or criteria used to determine the retention period.

-Verian (MHCLG’s data processor) will keep your personal data and store them securely until contract ends (anticipated to be May 2025).
+Verian (MHCLG’s data processor) will keep your personal data and store them securely until contract ends (anticipated to be May 2026).
 If their contract is extended the storage time will be extended in line with this.
-We will update the privacy notice if the contract and/or research project is extended.
+All de-identified data processed for this evaluation will be destroyed by the Verian within 12 months after the end of the contract.
+All personal data will be destroyed within 3 months after the end of the contract.

 6. Your rights, e.g. access, rectification, erasure